 ERT comment Actions 4D Agricultural soils.
 N 2 O EF uncertainty.
 Agricultural soils is a key category in the UK GHG Uncertainty value seems to be comparatively high inventory.
 The uncertainties assigned to the AD and (in relation to those used by other Member States).
 EFs are: 4D Agricultural soils, AD 1%, EF ~400%.
 Emissions from this source are highly uncertain.
 Current research in the UK indicates that emission factors (kg per hectare per year) are likely to range over two orders of magnitude.
 This will be determined by a complex combination of variability (i.e. as influenced by climate, agricultural practice and soil type) and uncertainty (reflecting the difficulty in quantifying the release for any single set of conditions).
 As the quality of the activity information (e.g. numbers of animals, fertiliser consumption, crop areas) is generally very high compared to that which is used to quantify the emission factors, uncertainties in the activity data were ignored in the analysis (set to 1% as a mathematical device), and the uncertainties in emissions ascribed solely to those in emission factors (Salway, 1998).
-The distribution in emissions from agricultural soll in the UK is represented using a log-normal distribution, with the 95th percentile percentile (Selway et al. 1008).
-The uncertainties ascribed to the EE were reviewed during the agricultural peer review of the 2004 and 2005 NIRs (Dämmgen and Döring 2005) No change was recommended to the ascribed uncertainty as no better country specific data could be identifed.
+The distribution in emissions from agricultural soil in the UK is represented using a log-normal distribution, with the 95th percentile set to be 100 times larger than the corresponding 5th percentile (Salway et al., 1998).
+The uncertainties ascribed to the EF were reviewed during the agricultural peer review of the 2004 and 2005 NIRs (Dämmgen and Döring, 2005).
+No change was recommended to the ascribed uncertainty as no better country specific data could be identified.
 UK Defra continues to fund research to improve the scientific understanding of emissions from agricultural soils.
-Centralised Review - September 2008 NB These are the responses to the Draft Report, as of ^{3rd March 2009 and therefore may change before final} submission to the UNFCCC on 23 rd March Cross Cutting: Provide more information in the NIR Noted on Quality Assurance procedures and the external review of the inventory NIR: Insufficient trend analysis in Chp2.
-Chapter 2 has been extended Recommend that UK present in detail in the appropriate chapter of the NIR the general trend analysis for overall GHG emissions (including explanation for trend variations by gas and by sector) NT. (.
-1 wirk: withor inconsistencies between data in the NIR noted. and UKF summary table 5 (especially agriculture).
-Fnergy & IIIII/CF: Several categories not Noted estimated and insufficient information provided in 110104 CRF table 9(a) and annex 5 of the NIR.
-Estimate and report in next annual submission the emissions from categories currently reported as NE, giving priority to the largest sources.
+Centralised Review - September 2008 NB These are the responses to the Draft Report, as of 3 rd March 2009 and therefore may change before final submission to the UNFCCC on 23 rd March , , , , , , , , , , , , , , , , , , , Cross Cutting: Provide more information in the NIR Noted on Quality Assurance procedures and the external review of the inventory NIR: Insufficient trend analysis in Chp2.
+Chapter 2 has been extended Recommend that UK present in detail in the appropriate chapter of the NIR the general trend analysis for overall GHG emissions (including explanation for trend variations by gas and by sector) Noted NIR: Minor inconsistencies between data in the NIR and CRF summary table 3 (especially agriculture).
+Noted.
+Address these in the next submission Energy & LULUCF: Several categories not Noted estimated and insufficient information provided in Noted CRF table 9(a) and annex 5 of the NIR.
+Estimate and report in next annual submission the emissions I . from categories currently reported as NE, giving